SK1DC0R3/NeverTrust-Tool/README.md

 This is the first iteration of the NeverTrust Tool and not the final nor near the final version which will include way more features than the current version.

 Join the [SkidCore Discord server](https://discord.gg/ZXWmSMTxkN) for more projects like this and follow the project to support me.

+I am not responsible with whatever you do with this tool and by downloading and using you agree that you are fully liable to whatever you do with the tool.

+Anyways do whatever you want with the tool and *enjoy skids ;)*